-Unless you live in a home built specifically for energy efficiency, you can probably save energy by adding insulation to the attic.
-Many older homes have less insulation than the amount professionals recommend.
+Unless you live in a home built specifically for energy efficiency, you can probably save energy by hiring an Austin attic insulation contractor to upgrade your attic’s insulation.
+Many older homes in Austin and throughout Texas have less insulation than the amount professionals recommend.
 Adding insulation is most likely a cost-effective decision, but you need to determine a few things before you get started.

 How Much Insulation Do I Currently Have?